 Structuring Business Ownership Transfers

-Changing ownership in a business can happen in several ways depending on whether you are selling the business, adding or deducting a partner or shareholder, or transferring your business to a family member.
-Below we will discuss how to structure each of these business transfers.
+Changing ownership in a business can happen in several ways depending on whether you are selling the business, adding or deducting a partner or shareholder, or transferring business ownership to a family member.
+Below we will discuss how to structure each of these business ownership transfers.
+Peak Business Valuation is happy to answer any questions you may have.
+Reach out by scheduling a free consultation.

 The business owner will need to determine what their specific goals are and the goals of the company.
 As each way requires a different set of paperwork and processes.